Austro-Hungarian campaign in Bosnia and Herzegovina in 1878: Occupation

 The occupiers lost 57 killed and 314 wounded of the 13,000 soldiers employed in the operation.
 They estimated the insurgent fatalities at 300, but made no effort to estimate civilian casualties.
 In the days following there were many executions of accused rebels following summary trials.

 After the fall of Sarajevo the main insurgents retreated into the mountainous country beyond the city and there maintained their resistance for several weeks.
-Hadži Loja surrendered to the K.u.K.
+Hadži Lojo surrendered to the K.u.K.
 Hungarian Infantry Regiment No. 37 Erzherzog Joseph on 3 October in the ravine by Rakitnica.
 He was sentenced to death, but his sentence was later commuted to five years' imprisonment.
 The castle of Velika Kladuša surrendered on 20 October.

 Tensions remained in certain parts of the country (particularly Herzegovina) and a mass emigration of predominantly Muslim dissidents occurred.
 However, a state of relative stability was reached soon enough and Austro-Hungarian authorities were able to embark on a number of social and administrative reforms which intended to make Bosnia and Herzegovina into a "model colony".
 With the aim of establishing the province as a stable political model that would help dissipate rising South Slav nationalism, Habsburg rule did much to codify laws, to introduce new political practices, and generally to provide for modernization.